Britain's political turmoil shatters its pragmatic image

 “For the U.K. to regain respect — and an image of reliability — it needs to acquire another soon, one who is capable of putting policies into action,” Maddox added.

-Years of political turbulence followed the U.K. referendum vote to abandon the other 27 countries in the EU.
-British politics descended into warring factions, and Truss’s transient administration may have been the climax of that turbulent period.
+Years of political turbulence followed the 2016 U.K. referendum vote to abandon the other 27 countries in the EU.
+British politics descended into warring factions, and Truss’s transient administration may turn out to be the climax of that turbulent period.

 The recent British narrative left some shaking their heads.
 Former Swedish Prime Minister Carl Bildt tweeted after Truss’s resignation: “Downhill downhill from Brexit.
 But tragic tragic for a great nation.”